Norbaeocystin

 Norbaeocystin, also known as 4-phosphoryloxytryptamine (4-PO-T), is a psilocybin mushroom alkaloid of the tryptamine family and an analogue of psilocybin (4-PO-DMT).
 It is found as a minor compound in most psilocybin mushrooms, together with psilocybin, psilocin (4-HO-DMT), aeruginascin (4-PO-TMT), and baeocystin (4-PO-NMT), from which it is a derivative.

+Use and effects

+Norbaeocystin is generally thought to be non-psychoactive, although this has not been confirmed.

 Pharmacology

 Norbaeocystin (4-PO-T) is thought to be a prodrug of 4-hydroxytryptamine (4-HT), analogously to how psilocybin (4-PO-DMT) is a prodrug of psilocin (4-HO-DMT) and baeocystin (4-PO-NMT) is thought to be a prodrug of norpsilocin (4-HO-NMT).
 4-HT is a potent and centrally penetrant serotonin 5-HT_{2A} receptor agonist and also interacts with other serotonin receptors.
 In spite of this however, 4-HT and norbaeocystin do not produce the head-twitch response, a behavioral proxy of psychedelic effects, in animals, and hence are putatively non-hallucinogenic.
 The reasons for this are unknown, but may be due to β-arrestin2-preferring biased agonism of the serotonin 5-HT_{2A} receptor.